 Stationary vs. Field

-There are some jobs where you work as a stationary mechanic or tech on a single, or group of facilities, generally as a direct employee of the facility.
-In other jobs, you will work for an independent contractor on many different locations and for various customers.
+There are some jobs where you work as a stationary mechanic or tech on a single or group of facilities, generally as a direct employee of the facility.
+In other jobs, you will work for an independent contractor in many different locations and for various customers.

-Field jobs have more risk and variability and are generally best suited for people who are always looking for a challenge and prefer not to have a set routine day in and day out.
+Field jobs have more risk and variability, and they are generally best suited for people who are always looking for a challenge and prefer not to have a set routine day in and day out.

-Install vs. Service – Install or projects work tends to be more physically taxing but generally has a more fixed work schedule.
-Good install and project mechanics need to have a combination of productivity and efficiency as well as a strong mechanical sense and attention to aesthetic detail (how things look).
-Install mechanics must be able to read plans and specs but usually don’t need to learn as much from reading as service.
+Install vs. Service – Install or projects work tends to be more physically taxing, but you would generally have a more fixed work schedule.
+Good install and project mechanics need to have a combination of productivity and efficiency, a strong mechanical sense, and attention to aesthetic detail (how things look).
+Install mechanics must be able to read plans and specs but usually don't need to learn as much from reading as service.

-Service has a lot more scheduling variability and often work long hours in peak seasons.
-Service requires strong problem-solving skills, communication and an ability to think well under pressure.
-The best service techs can learn from many different sources including reading.
+Service has a lot more scheduling variability, and technicians often work long hours in peak seasons.
+Service requires strong problem-solving skills, communication, and an ability to think well under pressure.
+The best service techs can learn from many different sources, including reading.

-Residential vs. Commercial – In residential you will generally be able to stay busy in or near your own hometown.
-You must be able to talk with people and handle tense situations and be willing to quote repairs and have money conversations with customers.
-In general, residential requires less travel and isn’t as technically difficult as commercial but can be more socially stressful.
+Residential vs. Commercial – In residential, you will generally be able to stay busy in or near your own hometown.
+You must be able to talk with people, handle tense situations, be willing to quote repairs, and have money conversations with customers.
+In general, residential requires less travel and isn't as technically difficult as commercial but can be more socially stressful.

 Commercial work does not generally require nearly as much customer interaction but will often require more climbing, lifting, and travel.
 On the projects side, commercial work will often require periodic night work.

-HVAC/R has many specialty segments like chillers, controls (EMS, BAS), VRF, Market refrigeration, ammonia and many more.
-Specialty segments may be more challenging to get into right out of school but often have excellent long term opportunity for pay and advancement.
-One of the best ways to learn if an industry segment may be right for you is to strike up a conversation with a tech or owner in that segment on one of the forums or social media groups like HVAC school.
+HVAC/R has many specialty segments like chillers, controls (EMS, BAS), VRF, market refrigeration, ammonia, and many more.
+Specialty segments may be more challenging to get into right out of school but often have excellent long-term opportunities for pay and advancement.
+One of the best ways to learn if an industry segment may be right for you is to strike up a conversation with a technician or owner in that segment on one of the forums or social media groups like HVAC School.